AntCMS-org/AntCMS/src/Content/index.md

  - `brotli` for brotli compression.
  - `zlib` for gzip / deflate compression.
  - `gd` for automatic image compression.
+ - `opcache` as it optimizes all PHP applications & in AntCMS allows for a faster caching implementation to be used.
  - `ctype`